thingful/device-hub/readme.md

 device-hub
 -----------

-Takes output from one or many IOT devices and expands it either transforming it into JSON format and/or adding in some metadata.
+Takes output from one or many IOT devices using various protocols (HTTP, MQTT) and expands it either transforming it into JSON format and/or adding in some metadata.
-The logic to transform the data is written in javascript.
+The logic to transform the data is written in java-script.

 ```javascript
 function decode (input) {